Nuclear Nephrology Division

 Radionuclide Renal Scintigraphy provides important anatomical and functional information to assist in the diagnosis and management of patients with a variety of suspected genito-urinary problems.
 The available tests at NINMAS are:

-• Radionuclide Cystography/ Vesicoureteric reflux study is the technique of choice for the evaluation and follow-up of children with suspected vesicoureteral reflux.
+Radionuclide Cystography/ Vesicoureteric reflux study: It is the technique of choice for the evaluation and follow-up of children with suspected vesicoureteral reflux.
 It is done in two ways: direct method with direct injection of radiopharmaceuticals in the urinary bladder and indirect method along with DTPA renogram.

 Renal transplant evaluation: Radionuclide imaging using 99mTc-DTPA is a useful tool in evaluating medical and surgical complications of renal transplant e.g. acute tubular necrosis, rejection and surgical mishaps like urinoma, lymphocele, hematoma, ureteral obstruction and vascular complications.